W3NDO/W3NDO.github.io/README.md

 I also believe that open source is the backbone of the tech industry.
 As such I try my best to contribute to open source projects when I can.

 1. [iCal Library](https://elixirforum.com/t/ical-an-icalendar-library/74370/17) I managed to collaborate with [Aaron Seigo](https://github.com/aseigo) to implement functionality around getting the next alarms for events and todos.
-THis was important for the version 2.0 release of the iCal library.
+This was important for the version 2.0 release of the iCal library.